 Alzheimer's Bathing, Dressing and Eating

-For an elder who has Alzheimer's Disease or dementia, bathing and getting dressed presents a series of challenges.
+For an elder who has Alzheimer's Disease or dementia, bathing and getting dressed presents a series of progressing challenges.

-While some elderly people with Alzheimer's Disease or dementia don't mind bathing, for others it is a frightening, confusing experience.
+While some elders with Alzheimer's Disease or dementia don't mind bathing, for others it is a frightening, confusing experience.
 Advance planning can help make bath time better for both of you.